guilhermeomt/stopwatch/README.md

 # stopwatch

 This repository holds the source code for a quite simple stopwatch mobile app.
-It developed using the [Flutter](https://flutter.dev/).
+It developed using [Flutter](https://flutter.dev/).
 It has a single screen, which is the stopwatch itself.
 The app has a start/stop button, and a reset button.

 The app follows the BloC pattern and uses the [flutter_bloc](https://pub.dev/packages/flutter_bloc) package to implement it.
 The [equatable](https://pub.dev/packages/equatable) package is also used to simplify the implementation of BloC.

+I was inspired to create this app after seeing this [BloC documentation's tutorial](https://bloclibrary.dev/#/fluttertimertutorial).

 ## Getting Started and Building